Aviation Safety Chart Monitors Safety Goals and Objectives

 How Safety Reporting Charts Relate to SMS Requirements

-One of the primary responsibilities that aviation SMS oversight agencies put onto service providers and carriers is that they demonstrate continuous improvement.
+One of the primary responsibilities that aviation SMS oversight agencies put on service providers and carriers is that they demonstrate continuous improvement.
 Senior management and the safety team must regularly review organizational safety performance in order to monitor performance.
 Management can then determine whether there is any indication of improvement.
 When there is no indication of SMS improvement, the accountable executive must direct actions necessary to address the substandard safety performance.

 A central piece of demonstrating continuous improvement lies with reporting numbers.
 Showing the following charted data for hazard reporting fulfills this responsibility:

 - Regularly increase the highest number of reported issues within a time period; or

 - Are consistently high in relation to the maximum.